Kgcodes18/E-Greeting-Bday/README.md

 # Greeting-Template-Bday
-Greeting Birthday Template for Your Love one https://kgcodes18.github.io/E-Greeting-Bday/
+Greeting Birthday Template for Your Loved one https://kgcodes18.github.io/E-Greeting-Bday/